Kikotesting/MagentoSelenium/README.md

 - Login/Logout tests
 - Search data tests
 - Subscribe emails tests
-- Add/Delete items to the cart tests
+- Add one and more items to the cart tests